nstockton/mapperproxy-mume/README.md

 * secretaction [action] [north|east|south|west|up|down]  --  Perform an action on a secret door in a given direction.
 This command is meant to be called from an alias.
 For example, secretaction open east.

 ### Miscellaneous Mapper Commands
+* clock [action]  --  If no action is given, print the output from the mapper's clock.
+If the action is 'pull', send the appropriate commands to the game for opening the exit in mystical.
+If any other action is given, send a line with the current game time to the game, prefixed by the action.
+Example: `clock narrate` to narrate the current game time.
 * getlabel [vnum]  --  Returns the label or labels defined for the room with vnum.
 If no vnum is supplied, the current room's vnum is used.
 * gettimer  --  Returns the amount of seconds since the mapper was started in an optimal format for triggering.
 This is to assist scripters who use clients with no time stamp support such as VIP Mud.
 * gettimerms  --  Returns the amount of milliseconds since the mapper was started in an optimal format for triggering.
 This is to assist scripters who use clients with no time stamp support such as VIP Mud.